Updated: July 2022

 As I sat in the cafe, without thinking my hand slipped to my pocket.
-I took out my electronic cigarette, raised it to my mouth and inhaled, savouring the delicious nicotine infused vapour as it hit the back of my throat.
+I took out my vape device, raised it to my mouth and inhaled, savouring the delicious nicotine-infused vapour as it hit the back of my throat.

 Then a loud voice interrupted me.

-“OY, you do know you’re not allowed to vape in here,” said an angry man who was much too large to argue with.
+“Oi, you do know you’re not allowed to vape in here!?,” said an angry man who was much too large to argue with.

 I apologised and sheepishly slipped my vape back into my pocket.
 To be honest, it’s not the first time I’ve vaped where you’re not supposed to.
 And because vaping is such a habit, sometimes I am not even aware of I am doing it.